 - Use the Credit Investigation Request Forms here to request corrections from both Equifax and TransUnion.

 - You will need to fill out the form, attach relevant documents if possible and mail the form to the address at the top of the report where you found the error.

 Because Licensed Insolvency Trustee are not lenders, we unfortunately cannot update your credit records in any capacity.

 Getting Credit After Bankruptcy

 When establishing new credit it’s important to understand all the terms and conditions of borrowing.
-If you don’t yet qualify for ‘best rates’ ask yourself if the credit is something you really need, or if it can wait until it will cost you less to borrow.
+If you don’t yet qualify for ‘best rates’ ask yourself if the item you may be purchasing on credit is something you really need, or if it can wait until it will cost you less to borrow.